aleperf/interactive-pricing-component/README.md

 The component is responsive for mobile and desktop for width ranging from 250px to a full dekstop (1440 and over). <br>
 The project picture for mobile are taken at 375px width, the deskop ones at 1440px, as required per challenge. <br>

-Below the pictures of the mobile version:
+Below a picture of the mobile version:

 <p align="center">
 <img  src="./src/preview-images/mobile375.png" width="300">